xmtp/libxmtp/xmtp/README.md

 processPayloads():
     For each outbound payload in in UNINITIALIZED state, processing in order of sequential ID (possibly batched):
         Send the payload(s) to the server
-        Once acknowledgement is received, set the payload to SENT state and optionally delete.
+        Once acknowledgement is received, set the payload to SERVER_ACKNOWLEDGED state and optionally delete.
 (We can turn off deletion for debugging purposes if needed)
 ```

 ### On cold start